-During this time, the Board conducted a comprehensive review of options to address the Company's substantial share price discount to EPRA net tangible assets (NTA) per ordinary share and to maximise value for shareholders.

-After extensive engagement with our stakeholders, we determined that a managed Portfolio realisation, focused on the accelerated sale of individual apartment units ('condominiums'), was the most effective strategy to achieve this goal.
+The past year has marked a significant change in the strategic direction of the Company.
+During this time, the Board conducted a comprehensive review of options to address the Company's substantial share price discount to EPRA NTA per Ordinary Share and to maximise value for shareholders.
+After extensive engagement with our stakeholders, we determined that a managed Portfolio realisation, focused on the accelerated sale of individual apartment units ("condominiums"), was the most effective strategy to achieve this goal.

 Throughout 2024, the German residential investment market consistently demonstrated that sales prices for individual condominium units were more resilient than those for PRS properties.
-For PSD, this was illustrated in 2024 where, on a per sqm basis, condominium sales values were over 90% higher than single PRS property sales.
+For Phoenix Spree, this was illustrated in 2024 where, on a per sqm basis, condominium sales values were over 90% higher than from single PRS property sales.
 This clear divergence underpins our focus on accelerating condominium sales as the primary mechanism for delivering shareholder value.
 A full update on our progress to date can be found in the report of the Property Advisor.